 DaVinci Resolve eGPU Recommendation

-If you’re on a very tight budget and can’t stretch for the $699 Blackmagic eGPU, then the Sonnet eGFX Breakaway Puck with the Radeon RX560 at $399 is a good choice.
-The Radeon RX570 version at $499 is only $200 below the Blackmagic eGPU and I’d highly recommend making that stretch if you already have $500 to spend.
+If you’re on a very tight budget and can’t stretch for the Blackmagic eGPU, then the Sonnet eGFX Breakaway Puck with the Radeon RX560 is a good choice.
+The Radeon RX570 version is not far below the Blackmagic eGPU and I’d highly recommend making that stretch.